Do You Have These Horizontal Ridges(Lines) On Your Nails?-Palmistry

-Horizontal ridges are the depressions or grooves formed on the nail plate and runs crosswise across the fingernail.
+Horizontal ridges are the depressions or grooves formed on the nail plate and run crosswise across the fingernail.

-Horizontal ridges are also known as Beau’s lines which is named after the French Physician Joseph Beau who discovered these lines in the year 1846.
+Horizontal ridges are also known as Beau’s lines which are named after the French Physician Joseph Beau who discovered these lines in the year 1846.

-Horizontal lines on fingernails reflects accident,trauma,serious illness and emotional or mental shock faced by the person that results into the damage of nail matrix.
+Horizontal lines on fingernails reflect accidents, trauma, serious illness, and emotional or mental shock faced by the person that results in damage to the nail matrix.

 It takes about 6 months to grow a nail and hence it is easy to determine the timing of the past events just by looking at the different positions of horizontal ridges.

-In this case(left image),the person must have faced a nervous shock or serious disease due to the formation of big indentation approximately 3 months back.
+In this case(left image), the person must have faced a nervous shock or serious disease due to the formation of a big indentation approximately 3 months back.

-Similarly,you can see a faint horizontal ridge formed approximately one and a half month;and finally another crosswise ridge is getting disappear as the nail is about to complete its natural growth cycle which is almost like 6 months.
+Similarly, you can see a faint horizontal ridge formed approximately one and a half month; and finally, another crosswise ridge is getting disappear as the nail is about to complete its natural growth cycle which is almost 6 months.

 It is often found in the hands of patients suffering from cancer and recently undergone chemotherapy.